chrisluke/MotionOfTheOcean/README.md

 ## Interface
-- right click and drag will pan the camera
+- ctrl + click and drag will pan the camera
 - left click and drag will apply a force on the character at a particular location
 - scrollwheel will zoom in/out
-- pressing 'r' will reset the episode
-- pressing 'l' will reload the argument file and rebuild everything
-- pressing 'x' will pelt the character with random boxes
 - pressing space will pause/resume the simulation
-- pressing '>' will step the simulation one step at a time

 ## Motion capture Data
 Mocap clips are located in `data/motions/`.
 To play a clip, first modify